-Chronic heart failure becomes worse over time.
-Many people who have heart failure will die of the condition.
-It can be hard to think and talk about the type of care you may want at the end of life and discussing these issues with loved ones and your health care provider can be difficult.
-Yet, for many people, dealing with these hard issues can also bring peace of mind.
+Chronic heart failure very often gets worse over time.
+Many people who have heart failure die of the condition.
+It can be hard to think and talk about the type of care you want at the end of your life.
+However, discussing these subjects with your doctors and loved ones may help bring you peace of mind.

-At a certain point, the decision needs be made about whether continued active or aggressive treatment of heart failure is the best choice.
-The patient, family and loved ones, and health care providers may want to discuss the option of palliative or comfort care at this time.
+At some point, you will be faced with the decision about whether to continue active or aggressive treatment of heart failure.
+Then, you may want to discuss the option of palliative or comfort care with your doctors and loved ones.

-Where you will live is a key issue.
-Many people wish to stay in their home during the end of life period.
-With the support of loved ones, caregivers, and a hospice program, this is often possible.
-Changes in the home to make life easier and keep you safe are often needed.
+Many people wish to stay in their homes during the end of life period.
+This is often possible with the support of loved ones, caregivers, and a hospice program.
+You may need to make changes in your home to make life easier and keep you safe.
 Hospice units in hospitals and other nursing facilities are also an option.

-Fatigue and breathlessness are common and distressing problems at the end of life.
+Fatigue and breathlessness are common problems at the end of life.
 These symptoms can be distressing.

-The patient may feel short of breath and have trouble breathing.
-Other symptoms may include tightness in the chest, feeling as if they are not getting enough air, or even a feeling of smothering or suffocation.
+You may feel short of breath and have trouble breathing.
+Other symptoms may include tightness in the chest, feeling as if you are not getting enough air, or even feeling like you're being smothered.

-Symptoms of fatigue, shortness of breath, loss of appetite, and nausea make it difficult for patients to take in enough calories and nutrients.
+Symptoms of fatigue, shortness of breath, loss of appetite, and nausea can make it hard for people with heart failure to take in enough calories and nutrients.
 Wasting of muscles and weight loss are part of the natural disease process.

-Anxiety, fear, and sadness are common, expected symptoms for people with end-stage heart failure.
+Anxiety, fear, and sadness are common among people with end-stage heart failure.

-Pain is a very common problem in the terminal stages of many diseases, including heart failure.
-Stretching of the sac or capsule that surrounds the liver is one cause.
+Pain is a common problem in the end stages of many diseases, including heart failure.
 Morphine and other pain medicines can help.
-Common over-the-counter pain medicines such as ibuprofen are often not safe for those with heart failure.
+Common over-the-counter pain medicines, such as ibuprofen, are often not safe for people with heart failure.